 Sandy Ovalle is a native of Mexico City.
-Currently, she serves as the Immigration Campaigns Coordinator for Sojourners in Washington, D.C.
+Currently, she serves as the director of campaigns and mobilizing in Washington, D.C.
 She has worked in immigration advocacy and church mobilization with Matthew 25/Mateo 25 and World Relief in Southern California and has been involved in campus ministry among Latinx college students in Texas and California.
 She holds a MA in Theology from Fuller Theological Seminary.
 Long Beach, Calif., holds a special place in her heart; it's where she learned to ride a bike and enjoyed taking walks on the beach, watching the sunsets, and connecting with her neighbors.
 Sandy loves interacting with food and writing poetry.

 Posts By This Author